What is Shutterbee?

 Join our team!
 Our citizen scientists photograph bees every two weeks in a location of their choosing and upload their observations to iNautralist.
 Our research team then identifies the bees and plants in the photographs and uses those data to test hypotheses regarding bee diversity and behavior.
 We share our results and related information regularly through newsletters, seminars, and social media posts.

-Every spring, we enroll and train new participants; if you are interested, register here or email us at email@example.com.
-You will receive 3-4 hours of training (depending on your familiarity with iNaturalist) and join a wonderful community of bee enthusiasts!
+Every spring, we enroll and train new participants; if you are interested, register here or email us at firstname.lastname@example.org.
+You will receive 3-4 hours of training and join a wonderful community of bee enthusiasts!
+New participant trainings are in May, and we will be in touch regarding the dates and times of the trainings.
+The registration form asks for your general availability to help us choose training times.
+We also ask standard demographic questions to help us better understand who are participants are and determine the reach of our program.
+Thank you for joining our team!